 Day 1: is held online and focuses on shaping and presenting ideas – how to formulate your thoughts and structure your presentations in ways that are engaging and easy to understand, and communicate your intentions with maximum clarity and impact.

 Day 2 is held during The 3rd Southeast Asian Conference on Education (SEACE2023) in Singapore and focuses on the hard skills that allow you to operate as an effective communicator during presentations.
 These techniques are invaluable in academic, business and everyday contexts, and will allow you to convey your ideas in ways that will leave strong impressions on your audience.

 Participants have the option of presenting in-person or presenting online at the Conference.

-Participants will receive an Oral Communication Diploma from the IAFOR Academy at the end of the Symposium.
+Participants will receive a Certificate of Presentation from IAFOR at the end of the Symposium.

 – The AURS9 Organising Committee

 Dr Yvonne Masters, University of New England, Australia

 Professor Joseph (José) C. McClanahan, Creighton University, United States

 Dr Joseph Haldane, The International Academic Forum (IAFOR), Japan

 The Organising Committee of The Asian Undergraduate Research Symposium (AURS) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
 The Organising Committee is responsible for developing the symposium programme, including special workshops; providing support for the poster presentations; providing feedback, event outreach and promotion; recommending and attracting future Organising Committee members; and oversee the reviewing of abstracts submitted to the symposium.